 “It doesn’t matter how poor you are, or where you’re from, if you are willing to make sacrifices, willing to work hard and to never stop fighting for your dreams, you can make them happen.”

-- Keita is described as a dynamic, box-to-box central midfielder.
-He is also able to distribute the ball with range and accuracy, score goals frequently and has been compared to N’Golo Kanté and Deco.
+Keita is described as a dynamic, box-to-box central midfielder.
+He is also able to distribute the ball with range and accuracy.
+Also, score goals frequently.
+He has been compared to N’Golo Kanté and Deco.

-- Keita continued after breaking into the 2017 Goal 50, which ranks the 50 best players in the world of the past year
+Naby Keita continued after breaking into the 2017 Goal 50, which ranks the 50 best players in the world of the past year.

 Thanks for reading our Naby Keita Childhood Story, plus untold biography facts.

 At LifeBogger, we strive for accuracy and fairness while delivering you the Biography of African Footballers.